-Alstom recorded a sales revenue of just under 8.79 billion euros in the 2020-2021 financial year which, combined with Bombardier’s revenue, reached some 14 billion euros in total and more than 74.5 billion euros in combined backlog.
-The acquisition is also expected to lead to Alstom being the leading rolling stock manufacturer in Europe, combining its market shares of 16 percent in 2019 to Bombardier’s 28 percent.
-Alstom’s workforce worldwide also rose to just under 71,700 employees as Bombardier Transportation’s personnel was included in the company.
+Alstom recorded a sales revenue of over 16.5 billion euros in the 2022-2023 financial year.
+The acquisition of Bombardier lead to Alstom becoming one of the leading rolling stock manufacturers in Europe in 2019, combining its market shares of 16 percent to Bombardier’s 28 percent.
+Alstom’s workforce worldwide also rose in 2023 to over 80,000 employees as Bombardier Transportation’s personnel was included in the company.

 CRRC Corporation was the market leader in metro rolling stock.
-In 2019, around 7,400 rapid transit and metro units were sold by the China-based company.
-Bombardier and Stadler were the European leaders for multiple unit train manufacturing.
-In 2019, the latter generated around 2.9 billion euros in revenue of rail activities, compared to Alstom’s 8.2 billion euros.
-Alstom’s acquisition of Bombardier is projected to therefore make it the second global leading rolling stock manufacturer, behind the CRRC.
+In 2022, around 6,300 rapid transit and metro units were sold by the China-based company.
+Stadler remained one of the European leaders for multiple unit train manufacturing.
+In 2022, the latter generated around 2 billion euros in revenue of rail activities, compared to Alstom’s 16.5 billion euros.
+Alstom’s acquisition of Bombardier has lead the company to become a key player in global rolling stock manufacturing, behind the CRRC.